Name: Shantelle Thompson

 Tell us a bit about you.

 I am a 33 year old proud Barkindji/AngloSaxon woman, mother of 3 (including twins).
 I was born as a fair-skinned Aborigine – not white enough for some or black enough for others.
 But in my heart I have always been a warrior from a warrior tribe called Barkindji on the Murray River.
-A family member sexually abused me and I acted out, pushing the boundaries but, contrary to expectations, I didn’t run completely off the rails.
+As a teenager I acted out, pushed boundaries but never went completely off the rails.
 I became a young mother and suffered deep post-natal depression – but used martial arts to save my life and find a way back to spiritual, physical and mental health.
 I live to inspire and empower others, I dream to help create a better world in which women can stand tall, proud, strong and are resilient and the writers of their own journeys.

 How have you demonstrated commitment?